-Fitness should be a part of every netball session, and employing it at the start of training has the added effect of forcing players to complete other parts of the session when they’re already fatigued, which is important for practising their skills and decision-making for the second half of games, when they start to tire.
+Fitness should be a part of every netball session, and employing it at the start of training has the added effect of forcing players to complete other parts of the session when they’re already fatigued, which is important for practising their skills and decision-making for game night, when they may start to tire in the second half.

 FOOTWORK AND BALL SKILLS – 30 MINUTES

 With your players now well and truly warmed up, it’s time to move onto arguably the most important part of the session: footwork and ball skills.
 We can’t stress enough how important it is for players to continue to develop strong footwork and sound ball skills, as they’re the bedrock on which so much of a players’ game is built.